Who we are

-The Melbourne School of Government provides a platform for informed, independent debate on contemporary issues of great significance to the future of Australia and our region.
+The Melbourne School of Government draws on the comprehensive character of a university with deep expertise in many knowledge areas to provide a platform for informed, independent debate on contemporary issues of great significance to the future of Australia and our region.

-By bringing together expertise from across the University and various disciplines including, but not limited to, economics, political science, international relations, sociology, development studies, philosophy and law, the School seeks to unite policy makers, industry leaders and citizens through ideas that are both actionable and that provide lasting solutions.
+By bringing together expertise from various disciplines across the University including economics, political science, international relations, sociology, development studies, philosophy and law, the School seeks to unite policy makers, industry leaders and citizens through ideas that are both actionable and that provide lasting solutions.

 The Melbourne School of Government is an interdisciplinary School harnessing the resources of the whole University to educate the next generation of leaders, to facilitate research relevant to contemporary governance challenges, and to engage with government, industry, social partners and citizens on issues raised by these challenges.
 To achieve these objectives we are creating and delivering new cross-faculty masters programs, interdisciplinary and customised research, and executive education.
 In each of these areas we draw on the University's strengths in economics, political science, management, international relations, sociology, development studies, philosophy, law, public health and science.
 We are also building new international partnerships because we believe that the challenges facing Australia, our region and the world are shared and require collaboration between governments, societies and business.

 Professor Paul Kofman - Dean, Faculty of Business and Economics

 The Melbourne School of Government creates a unique opportunity to more effectively exploit our teaching and research strengths in the economics and business aspects of public policy.
 By collaborating we can begin to explore interdisciplinary solutions to pressing multi-dimensional public policy problems in areas like ageing and health, food security, resources taxation, population growth and urban planning.

 Professor Mark Considine - Provost and Former Dean, Faculty of Arts